Where There's Smoke There's Fire: Know The Risks Before You Light Up

 E-Cigarettes Are Not Healthier Than Cigarettes

 E-cigarette use has dramatically increased, especially among teenagers.
-Don't believe any marketing that e-cigarettes are a healthier alternative to smoking.
-Not true!
+Clever marketing claims that e-cigarettes are a healthier alternative to smoking.
+This is not quite true!

 Nicotine: A Poison In Its Own Right

 Nicotine is easily absorbed by inhalation, through the skin, or after ingestion.
 This makes any nicotine-containing product - including e-cigarette cartridges and nicotine patches - a danger to young children and pets.
 Even adults are at risk if they allow nicotine liquid to get on their skin.